The Clear Edge

 Client hesitates at the $10,320 new rate (was $8,000).

-They get 6 months at the old rate.
-You get $48K cash.
-After 6 months, the new rate applies.
+• Mechanics: They get 6 months at the old rate, you get $48K cash, and after 6 months the new rate applies.

-Net result: You’ve delayed the increase by 6 months but secured cash flow and kept the client.
-When the 6 months end, 85% accept the new rate without pushback.
+• Net result: You delay the increase by 6 months, secure cash flow, and keep the client; when the 6 months end, 85% accept the new rate without pushback.

-Why?
-They’ve had 6 months to adjust mentally.
-The rate increase feels old news by then.
+• Why it works: They’ve had 6 months to adjust mentally, so the rate increase feels like old news

-Most founders fear churn because they think losing one client = losing revenue forever.
+Most founders fear churn because they think losing one client means losing revenue forever.

 Wrong math.

-The protocol assumes 8-12% churn.
-Elena lost 1 of 9 (11%).
-But she replaced that client within 3 weeks at the new rate.
+The protocol assumes 8–12% churn.
+Elena lost 1 of 9 (11%) but replaced that client within 3 weeks at the new rate.

 Here’s why replacement is fast:

-Your marketing didn’t stop.
-You’re still visible.
-Leads still come in.
-But now you’re quoting $10,320 instead of $8K.
+• Your marketing didn’t stop.
+You’re still visible, leads still come in, and now you’re quoting $10,320 instead of $8K.

-New clients don’t know your old rate.
-They only see the market rate.
-If your positioning is solid, they say yes at $10,320.
+• New clients don’t know your old rate; they only see the market rate, and if your positioning is solid, they say yes at $10,320.

-You’re not selling harder.
-You’re selling at market price.
-Easier closes, higher revenue, same effort.
+• You’re not selling harder—you’re selling at market price, with easier closes, higher revenue, and the same effort.

-That’s faster than most founders expect.
-Why?
-Because you’re not underpriced anymore.
-You’re attracting clients who value your work at market rate, not discount seekers.
+That’s faster than most founders expect because you’re no longer underpriced—you’re attracting clients who value your work at market rate, not discount seekers.

 Here’s the client quality shift that happens: